If you're planning a European trip, first read this list of reasons to include Amsterdam on your journey. You might be surprised by a few!

 You'll Get One of Europe's Best Visual History Lessons

 With more than 6,800 houses and buildings protected as monuments and dating from the 16th to the 20th century, Amsterdam boasts the largest historical inner city in Europe.
-The towering, sturdy warehouses and elegant homes built by wealthy merchants during Holland's Golden Age (the 17th century) line the city's canals and are perhaps its most distinguishing architectural features (see the links above), but the oldest architecture in town dates back to the medieval period; read more about Gothic architecture in Amsterdam for details.
+The towering, sturdy warehouses and elegant homes built by wealthy merchants during Holland's Golden Age (the 17th century) line the city's canals and are perhaps its most distinguishing architectural features, but the oldest architecture in town dates back to the medieval period; read more about Gothic architecture in Amsterdam for details.
 And don't think for a moment that Amsterdam has any lack of churches: from its most famous historic churches to its only basilica, the city is a trove of ecclesiastical architecture.
 Visitors can even scale some of the local church towers for some of the best panoramic views of the city.

 04 of 04

-Unique, World-class Museums Abound
+Unique, World-Class Museums Abound

 Updated by Kristen de Joseph.